tomzx/ofocus-format/README.md

 `Interval format` is @periodduration (@1d, @1w, @1m, @1y)

 The `rank` appears to be a global value shared by all data types.
+It is a big-endian number used to sort entries within their brances of the OmniFocus tree, from lowest rank to highest rank.

 ## Reference